 As much as possible I like to highlight films that were created by adoptees.
 I have also listed several adoption documentaries and films that I recommend.
-Over time I hope to annotate each of these so you have an idea of why I listed the film here.
+The descriptions are from the official film copy unless otherwise noted; over time I hope to annotate each of these so you have an idea of why I listed the film here.

 First Person Plural by Deann Borshay Liem